danilocurvelo/imd0030-20242/lessons/isomorphism.md

 The **left-leaning red-black (LLRB) tree** data structure is exactly the same as left-leaning BSTs except "glue" edges connecting 3-nodes (in the corresponding 2-3 tree) are colored red.
 Red edges help us immediately tell which nodes are part of a 3-node in the _corresponding 2-3 tree_.

-1-1 correspondence
+One-to-one correspondence
 : The idea that every 2-3 tree has a unique LLRB tree associated with it, and vice versa.
 We can convert back and forth between any 2-3 tree and its unique left-leaning red-black tree.

-LLRB tree invariants follow entirely from 1-1 correspondence with 2-3 trees.
+LLRB tree invariants follow entirely from one-to-one correspondence with 2-3 trees.

 - **Red edges lean left** because that's the convention we chose to represent 3-nodes.
 - **No node has two red edges connected to it** because 2-3 trees only allow 2-nodes and 3-nodes.